Olmsted County assistance programs.

 - Family Assets for Independence in Minnesota (FAIM) – Helps people save money and deal with credit issues.
 It offers a savings program to help low-income households build assets and save money.
 Family Loan Program is available to help with repair or purchase of a car, down payments on a mobile home, security deposits or employment-related tools.
-Read more Minnesota credit counseling.
+Read more Minnesota free credit counseling.

 - Cash assistance may be offered for Olmsted County single, adults without children, including people who are ill, elderly, injured or otherwise incapacitated.
 Examples of bills paid for include medical services for pregnant women, low-income families, children, and people who are 65 or older.

 - Family self-sufficiency will help the under or unemployed obtain a new job or skills.
 For those that qualify, there may also be short term loans provided for their basic needs as they progress through the program.